 Som: Serviceable Obtainable Market

-competition, countries, my sales/distribution channels and other market
+competition, trends, expected demand/forecast, countries, my sales/distribution channels and other market

 Example: My realistic goal to sell Living Color Products into the LED market.

-Let's say I am a company XYZ who makes
+Let's say I am company XYZ who makes

-LED Lamps for home use.
-But I don't have the technology to make dimmable
+But I only have the technology to produce the non-dimmable

-My TAM would be the whole worldwide LED market.
+would be the whole worldwide LED lighting market.

 etc.) that I can achieve to sell in 2014.